CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter3/Asteroids/README.md

 We have to gzip compress these to put them onto GitHub - you will need to unzip them after downloading the repository before using them.

+The `procOrb.ipynb` notebook is provided that shows how we derived subsets of the main catalogs for plotting in the notebooks for Chapter 3.